Most of us keep important and personal information on our phones, so it’s important to do what you can to keep that information safe.

-Many of us keep lots of important and personal information on our phones, so it’s important to do what you can to keep that information safe.
-Whether it’s stolen, lost, damaged or malware compromised, there's always a risk that your information could end up in the wrong hands.
+If your phone gets stolen, lost, damaged or compromised by malware, there's a risk that your information could end up in the wrong hands.
 Luckily, there are things you can do to help protect the data on your phone if something were to happen to it.

 Backing up your data is one of the best things you can do to prevent losing important information.
 If you lose or damage your device and get a new one, a backup will enable you to restore your data.
 If your device becomes compromised by malware, you can wipe the data on your phone, (including any potential malware), and restore the information you care about.

-You can back up data on a smartphone by connecting your device to a computer or by saving your data to the cloud (or an online account).
+You can back up your data by connecting your device to a computer or by saving your data to the cloud (or an online account).

 All smartphones support the ability to set up a PIN that allows access to the phone.
 You should always set up a PIN, password, pattern, fingerprint or face unlock on your phone, if you can.
 If you lose your phone, or it gets stolen, others won’t be able to access your files.